 These impairments are worse with multiple concussions.

-A concussion is a type of traumatic brain injury that is caused by a blow to the head or body, a fall or another injury that jars or shakes the brain inside the skull.
+A concussion is a type of brain injury that is caused by a blow to the head or body, a fall, or another injury that jars or shakes the brain inside the skull.
 While there may not be a visual representation like a cut or bruise, diagnosing a concussion requires a medical professional who can evaluate symptoms.
 If a concussion is suspected, that athlete should be removed from play.

 - Nausea and/or vomiting